Arcadia-Science/2024-chelicerate-phylogenomics-peptides/README.md

 * Predicts anti-inflammatory bioactivity (AutoPeptideML) for peptide predictions.
 The model that does this has 70% accuracy.
 We expect there to be some overlap between inflammation suppression and itch suppression so we include this information.

-Lastly, we ran [notebooks](./notebooks) to combine and filter the results to produce the most promising candidates for peptides that may suppress itch.
+Lastly, we ran the following [notebooks](./notebooks) to combine and filter the results to produce the most promising candidates for peptides that may suppress itch.
-The notebooks were run using the `envs/tidyjupyter.yml` environment.
+We ran the notebooks using the `envs/tidyjupyter.yml` environment.

 * [20240416-explore-peptide-results.ipynb](./notebooks/20240416-explore-peptide-results.ipynb): Initial exploration of results and metadata.
 This notebook is messy and was more of scratch space, but I included it because it has some useful visualizations.
 * [20240416-summarize-traitmapping-info-for-peptides.ipynb](./notebooks/20240416-summarize-traitmapping-info-for-peptides.ipynb): summarizes information about peptide predictions per orthogroup.